datarobot/datarobot-user-models/README.md

 if charset values is missing, default `utf8` charset will be set; then, if data is of type `str`, it will be encoded using resolved charset and sent.

 ##### In batch mode
 The best way to debug in batch mode is to provide `--output` file.
 Returned data will be written into file according to the type of data returned:
 - `str` data -> text file, using default `utf8` or returned in kwargs charset;
 - `bytes` data -> binary file.
 (Returned `kwargs` are not shown in the batch mode, but you can still print them during debugging).

 ## Assembling a training model code folder <a name="training_model_folder"></a>
 Custom training models are in active development.
 They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to DataRobot's full set of automated insights.
 Refer to the [quickrun readme](QUICKSTART-FOR-TRAINING.md).

-The model folder must contain any code required for **drum** to run and train your model.
+The model folder must contain any code required for DRUM to run and train your model.

 ### Python
 The model folder must contain a `custom.py` file which defines a `fit` method.